hashicorp/terraform-provider-azurerm/website/docs/r/firewall_policy.html.markdown

 * `fqdns` - (Optional) A list of FQDNs that will be skipped for threat detection.

-* `ip_addresses` - (Optional) A list of IP addresses or IP address ranges that will be skipped for threat detection.
+* `ip_addresses` - (Optional) A list of IP addresses or CIDR ranges that will be skipped for threat detection.

 ---